-The authenticator copies the contents of the value field of the keyName-NAI TLV into the User-Name RADIUS attribute in the AAA message to the ER server.

-The server uses the keyName-NAI to look up the rIK.
+- o The authenticator copies the contents of the value field of the keyName-NAI TLV into an appropriate attribute (e.g., User-Name [RFC2865]) in the AAA message to the ER server. - o The ER server uses the keyName-NAI to look up the rIK.
 It MUST first verify whether the sequence number is equal to or greater than the expected sequence number.
-If the server supports a sequence number window size greater than 1, it MUST verify whether the sequence number falls within the window and has not been received before.
-The server MUST then verify to ensure that the cryptosuite used by the peer is acceptable.
-The server then proceeds to verify the integrity of the message using the rIK, thereby verifying proof of possession of that key by the peer.
-If any of these verifications fail, the server MUST send an EAP-Finish/Re-auth message with the Result flag set to '1' (Failure).
+If the ER server supports a sequence number window size greater than 1, it MUST verify whether the sequence number falls within the window and has not been received before.
+The ER server MUST then verify that the cryptosuite used by the peer is acceptable.
+The ER server then proceeds to verify the integrity of the message using the rIK, thereby verifying proof of possession of that key by the peer.
+If any of these verifications fail, the ER server MUST send an EAP-Finish/Re-auth message with the Result flag set to '1' (Failure).
 Please refer to Section 5.2.2 for details on failure handling.
-Otherwise, it MUST compute an rMSK from the rRK using the sequence number as the additional input to the key derivation.

-In response to a well-formed EAP Re-auth/Initiate message, the server MUST send an EAP-Finish/Re-auth message with the following considerations:

-a 16-bit sequence number for replay protection, which MUST be the same as the received sequence number.
+Otherwise, it MUST compute an rMSK from the rRK using the sequence number as the additional input to the key derivation. - o In response to a well-formed EAP-Initiate/Re-auth message, the ER server MUST send an EAP-Finish/Re-auth message with the following contents: - a 16-bit sequence number for replay protection, which MUST be the same as the received sequence number.
 The local copy of the sequence number MUST be incremented by 1.
-If the server supports multiple simultaneous ERP exchanges, it MUST instead update the sequence number window.

-keyName-NAI as a TLV attribute to identify the rIK used to integrity protect the message.

-cryptosuite to indicate the authentication algorithm used to compute the integrity checksum.

-authentication tag over the message.

-If the lifetime flag was set in the EAP-Initiate/Re-auth message, the ER server SHOULD include the rRK lifetime and the rMSK lifetime.
+If the ER server supports multiple simultaneous ERP exchanges, it MUST instead update the sequence number window. - keyName-NAI as a TLV attribute to identify the rIK used to integrity protect the message. - cryptosuite to indicate the authentication algorithm used to compute the integrity checksum. - authentication tag computed over the message. - If the lifetime flag was set in the EAP-Initiate/Re-auth message, the ER server SHOULD include the rRK lifetime and the rMSK lifetime.

-The server transports the rMSK along with this message to the authenticator.
-The rMSK is transported in a manner similar to the MSK transport along with the EAP-Success message in a regular EAP exchange.

-The peer looks up the sequence number to verify whether it is expecting an EAP-Finish/Re-auth message with that sequence number protected by the keyName-NAI.
+- o The ER server causes the rMSK along with this message to be transported to the authenticator.
+The rMSK is transported in a manner similar to the MSK and the EAP-Success message in a regular EAP exchange. - o The peer looks up the sequence number to verify whether it is expecting an EAP-Finish/Re-auth message with that sequence number protected by the keyName-NAI.
 It then verifies the integrity of the message.
-If the verifications fail, the peer logs an error and stops the process; otherwise, it proceeds to the next step.

-The peer uses the sequence number to compute the rMSK.

-The lower-layer security association protocol can be triggered at this point.
+If the verifications fail, the peer logs an error and stops the process; otherwise, it proceeds to the next step. - o The peer uses the sequence number to compute the rMSK. - o The lower-layer security association protocol can be triggered at this point. - 5.2.1.

-5.2.1.
 Multiple Simultaneous Runs of ERP